 While getting a tattoo may help to improve the overall function of the immune system, there’s simply not enough information to prove or disprove it.
 There is also not enough clear evidence to suggest that the benefits tattooing provides are big enough to make a clinical difference to a person’s health.

 Why People Thought it Did Have An Effect

 A few years ago, a study was performed on a small sample size of people to see if tattoos have an effect on the immune system.
-Researchers measured immunoglobulin and cortisol in participants’ saliva before and after getting a tattoo, as well as their tattoo experience – number of tattoos, percentage of the body covered, years since the first tattoo, number of tattoo sessions, and lifetime hours tattooed.
+Researchers measured immunoglobulin and cortisol in participants’ saliva before and after getting a tattoo.
+They also collected data on each individual’s tattoo experience – their number of tattoos, percentage of the body covered, years since the first tattoo, number of tattoo sessions and lifetime hours tattooed.

 They hypothesized that tattooing would inoculate the immune system, given the body’s reaction to stressors that come from soft tissue damage.
-The results of this study do suggest that people are, in fact, not as sensitive to tattoo stressors over time – aka people who have been tattooed previously may have a better immune response than those getting their first tattoo.
+The results of this study do suggest that people are, in fact, not as sensitive to tattoo stressors over time.
+In other words, people who have been tattooed previously may have a better immune response than those getting their first tattoo.